tmtong/moonwalker/doc/hardware.md

 ### Can also use the doogle as wifi to 4g bridge
 - Dont need to worry if you cannot use the doogle natively
-- You can just plug it in, have the wifi of pi to connect to the ssd of the doogle
+- You can just plug it in, have the wifi of pi to connect to the ssid of the doogle
+- sudo nmtui
+Add connection,
+device: wlan0
+SSID: HUAWEI-85CE
+Mode: Client
+Security: WPA & WPA2 Personal
+Password: Remove the cover and look at 8 digits number

 ## Motor Driver
 ![L298N](./L298N.jpg)